FreeKernelJS/generator-freekerneljs/README.md

     $ cd <project_folder>
     $ grunt dist
 ```
-After running this task you can find the deployed files under the *"dist"* folder.
+After running this task you can find the deployed files under *"project_folder/dist"*.
 You can now run the application in development or production mode:

 <http://localhost/project_folder/app> will display the application in development mode.